asepindrak/pacar-ai-extension/README.md

 1. **Open the Chat**: Click on the Pacar AI icon in the sidebar to open the chat window.
 2. **Register to Pacar AI Web**: Click on the Pacar AI Register Link.
+3. **Back to Extension**: Click on the Pacar AI icon, and login.
-3. **Start Chatting**: Type your questions or messages, and Pacar AI will respond.
+4. **Start Chatting**: Type your questions or messages, and Pacar AI will respond.
-4. **Get Assistance**: Ask coding-related questions or seek emotional support and motivation.
+5. **Get Assistance**: Ask coding-related questions or seek emotional support and motivation.

 ## Contributing